lathashree01/LlamaClinicalRE/README.md

 ## Acknowledgements

-This project is based on the following open-source projects for secondary development.
+This project is based on the following open-source projects for further development.

 - https://github.com/ymcui/Chinese-LLaMA-Alpaca/
 - https://github.com/uf-hobi-informatics-lab/NLPreprocessing